Costello1329/cpp-interns-2020/hw3_permutation/readme.md

 ### Condition:
 Implement a `template <size_t N>` class `permutaion` class which manages [mathematical permutations](https://en.wikipedia.org/wiki/Permutation).
-Permutation can be stored as an `unsigned` array of size `N`, filled with values from `0` to `N - 1`
+Permutation must be stored as an `unsigned` array of size `N`, filled with values from `0` to `N - 1`

 Your class has to support these operations: